Cryptocurrency alerts V Telegram

 How the notification system works

-TRdesk alerts receive data via WebSocket streams directly from exchange APIs—this is a fundamental architectural difference from services that poll APIs using a timer.
-Polling introduces a latency of 5 to 30 seconds because the server requests the exchange every N seconds and only then checks for triggers.
-WebSocket receives an event the moment it occurs on the exchange.
+Alerts TRdesk receive data through WebSocket-streams directly from API exchanges - this is a fundamental architectural difference from services that query API By timer (polling).
+With polling, the delay is from 5 to 30 seconds because the server makes a request to the exchange once every N seconds and only then checks the triggers.
+WebSocket receives an event at the moment it occurs on the exchange.

-Delivery chain: the exchange sends data via WebSocket → the TRdesk server checks your alert conditions → when triggered, it sends a message to the Telegram Bot API.
-The overall latency is less than 200 milliseconds.
-In practice, this means you receive a notification faster than you can refresh the exchange page manually.
+Delivery chain: the exchange sends the data through WebSocket → server TRdesk checks the conditions of your alerts → when triggered, sends a message to Telegram Bot APIThe total latency is less than 200 milliseconds.
+In practice, this means you receive notifications faster than you can manually refresh the exchange page.

 Related tools